Understanding Home Loans: What is a Comparison Rate vs Interest Rate?

 Unlike an advertised interest rate, comparison rates factor in some of the additional fees and charges that come with a home loan.
 This means that comparing the interest rate vs comparison rate will give you a more accurate representation of how much you can expect to pay.

-What is the Difference Between an Interest Rate vs Comparison Rate?
+What is a Comparison Rate vs an Interest Rate?

 What is Included in a Mortgage Comparison Rate?